WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 [1] The material arrays must have `numLayer` columns and either one row for frequency independent parameters or the same number of rows as the length of `f` for frequency dependent parameters.

+[2] The absorption cross-section and efficiencies give the power actually dissipated within the laminate for a source on each side and do not include the power lost to each side due to transmission through the wall to the other side.

 # References